vibe-project/vibe-project.github.io/javascript-client/3.0.0-Alpha1/api/index.md

 ---

-## `module react`
+## `module vibe`
-A module acting as a factory for react client.
+A module acting as a factory for vibe client.
 This page already loaded the module.
-Open a console and type `react`.
+Open a console and type `vibe`.

 _Loading module._